SOFTS-Robusta rises on supply concerns, London cocoa also gains

 LONDON, June 19 (Reuters) - Robusta coffee futures on ICE rose on Monday, edging towards last week's record high, with the recent run-up fuelled by fund buying against a backdrop of supply concerns.

-London cocoa prices were also up while New York-based cocoa, raw sugar and arabica coffee futures did not trade on Monday because of a U.S. public holiday.
+London cocoa prices were also up while New York-based cocoa, raw sugar and arabica coffee futures did not treade on Monday because of a U.S. public holiday.

 COFFEE